Moduli spaces of Lie algebras and foliations: Preliminaries

 \begin{prop} [Proposition 6.3, \cite{Quall}] The functor $\INV^P$ is represented by a locally closed subscheme \emph{$\inv^P\subseteq \Quot^P(\TT X)$}. \end{prop}

 The following definition is in order to mantain a clearer exposition.

 \begin{deff} We will use the notation

-We will also denote by $\overline{\inv}\subseteq \Quot(\TT X)$ the scheme representing the functor of flat families of coherent involutive subsheaves of $\TT X$ (this is, families whose normal sheaf may not be torsion-free).
+We will also denote by $\overline{\inv}\subseteq \Quot(\TT X)$ its closure, i.e., the scheme representing the functor $\overline{\INV}$ of flat families of coherent involutive subsheaves of $\TT X$ (this is, families whose normal sheaf may not be torsion-free).
 Of course, these spaces are equipped with a universal family which will be denoted by $\FF_\inv$. \end{deff}

 \begin{obs} Just as in Remark \ref{obslie}, the natural action of $\Aut(X)$ on $\Quot(\TT X)$ restricts to an action on $\overline{\inv}$.
 We will say that $\FF$ is rigid if its orbit is Zariski open. \end{obs}